-The social team's principal focus was working closely in La India village through six involvement programmes directed towards the components of the community: elderly, local businesses, artisanal miners' cooperative members, independent artisanal miners, APROSAIC (local association for development initiatives), and the water committee.
-These communal entities comprise almost 70% of the population of La India village.
+The social teams' main focus has been working closely in La India village, expanding the involvement programs by adding "Youth in Action" and "Happy Childhood" to the existing local organisations which represent key sectors of the community: elderly, local businessmen, artisanal miners co-operative members, independent artisanal miners, APROSAIC (local association for development initiatives), and the water committee.
+The eight local organizations created by the company encompass almost 80% of La India's villagers.